FireFly7386/Chronicles_of_Magic/README.md

 ### Nice to Have features

-- [ ] Different Elements to choose from when you begin to play
 - [ ] Something like the monsters invading your Kingdom when you first start the game
 - [ ] Animation when clicking Play
 - [ ] Smoother Camera Movement